hyperledger/besu-docs/docs/public-networks/reference/cli/subcommands.md

 Displays the number of trie logs in the database.
 This is the number of keys for the `TRIE_LOG_STORAGE` [column family in RocksDB](#rocksdb-usage).
+The following are specified in the `trieLog count`:
-Canonical count represents the finalized blockchain, fork count represents non-finalized branches of the blockchain and orphaned count represents trie logs not in the blockchain which can happen during block creation.
+- `canonical count` represents the finalized blockchain.
+- `fork count` represents non-finalized branches of the blockchain.
+- `orphaned count` represents trie logs not in the blockchain, which can occur  during block creation.

 #### `prune`